adobe-apiplatform/user-sync.py/docs/en/user-manual/configuring_user_sync_tool.md

 1. Remove or disable one or more existing test users in your enterprise directory.

-2. Run User Sync. (`./user-sync -t --users all --process-groups --adobe-only-user-action exclude`)
+2. Run User Sync. (`./user-sync --users all --process-groups --adobe-only-user-action remove-adobe-groups`)  You may want to run in test mode (-t) first.

 3. Check that users were removed from configured product configurations in the Adobe Admin Console.